 Ulcerative colitis requires long-term management.
 It can cause great physical, financial,

-and emotional stress to both the person and his or her family.
-If you or your family
+and emotional stress to both the person and their family.
+If you or your family members

-members are having trouble coping with this disease, ask your provider for resources.
+are having trouble coping with this disease, ask your provider for resources.
+These

 When should I call my healthcare provider?

 Call your healthcare provider right away if:

 Ulcerative colitis is when the lining of your large intestine and your rectum become